-AFLA has executed more than 25 Capacity Building Workshops and Experts Meetings in ten countries.
-AFLA has provided selected andtargeted legal assistance to many victims of human rights violations and assisted NGOs in doing the same.
-In addition, AFLA has published more than 40 editions of its “flagship journal”, the Africa Legal Aid Quarterly, Three Books, and over 20 Reports and Proceedings of Workshops.
+AFLA has executed numerous Capacity Building Workshops and Experts Meetings in several countries.
+We have provided selected and targeted legal assistance to victims of gross human rights violations and assisted NGOs in doing the same.
+In addition, AFLA has published several editions of its “flagship journal”, the Africa Legal Aid Quarterly and four volumes in each book series.

 It is of historical importance to note that under the auspices of AFLA the Cairo-Arusha Principles on Universal Jurisdiction in Respect of Gross Human Rights Offences: an African Perspective was adopted.
 The Principles, coined “the voice of Africa on international crimes” enjoy international recognition and are used for advocacy and lobbying initiatives.

-Africa Legal Aid is a recognized and leading voice in human rights and justice developments in Africa, and will continue to provide its invaluable service to translate paper written rights into practical reality for Africa and its people.
+Africa Legal Aid is a recognized and leading voice in human rights and justice developments in Africa.
+It will continue to provide its invaluable service to translate paper written rights into practical reality for Africa and its people.